Gregory Chamitoff

 Gregory Errol Chamitoff (born 6 August 1962) is a Canadian-born American engineer and former NASA astronaut.
 He has been to space twice, spending 6 months aboard the ISS across Expedition 17 and 18 in 2008, and another 15 days as part of STS-134 in 2011.
-STS-134 was the last of Space Shuttle Endeavour which delivered the Alpha Magnetic Spectrometer and completed the US Orbital Segment.
+STS-134 was the last flight of Space Shuttle Endeavour which delivered the Alpha Magnetic Spectrometer and completed the US Orbital Segment.

 Early life and education

 Chamitoff was born 6 August 1962 in Montreal, Quebec, Canada.
 He was inspired to become an astronaut after watching the Apollo 11 Moon landing at the age of six.